These are a selection of the frequently asked questions that we receive.

 Can I use HICAPS?

-No, however, I can issue you with a receipt that may be provided to your private health fund for any benefits you may be eligible for.
+No, however, we can issue you with a receipt that may be provided to your private health fund for any benefits you may be eligible for.

 What payment options do you offer?

-I accept all credit cards, as well as cash.
-Sessions are paid for on a session by session basis (unless otherwise negotiated).
+We accept all credit cards, as well as cash.
+Sessions are paid for either on a session-by-session basis or as part of a multi-session package.
 Payments are expected prior to each session.

 Are you insured?

-Yes, I carry Combined Malpractice, Public & Products Liability insurance.
+Yes, we carry Combined Malpractice, Public & Products Liability insurance.

 Do you give advice?

 It is not appropriate for a Counsellor to give advice.
-Counselling is about helping you, the client, find your own solutions through strategies and the providing of a nurturing and supporting environment.
+Counselling is about helping you, the client, find your own solutions through strategies and the provision of a nurturing and supportive environment.